Perspective | Trump has sown hatred of the press for years. Now journalists are under assault from police and protesters alike.

 But he has made it immeasurably worse.

-“By denigrating journalists so often, he has degraded respect for what journalists do and the crucial role they play in a democracy,” said Suzanne Nossel, president of PEN America, the nonprofit organization devoted to free expression.
+“By denigrating journalists so often, he has degraded respect for what journalists do and the crucial role they play in a democracy,” said Suzanne Nossel, chief executive of PEN America, the nonprofit organization devoted to free expression.

 And, she told me, it’s working: “He’s been remarkably effective in contributing to this topsy-turvy sense that journalists are the opposition.”